captain-crypto/Telemon/README.md

-# PAI-BOT Base module
+# PAI-BOT Telegram Active Monitor

- > Description     : use this project to write your own module
+ > Description     : Monitor your PAI-BOT using Telegram bot

- > Author          : Ron Fridman
+ > Author          : Captain Crypto

- > Date Created    : 19/11/2018
+ > Date Created    : 05/08/2019

- > Copyright **PAI-TECH** 2018, all right reserved
+ > Copyright **PAI-TECH** 2019, all right reserved

  *      This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License